MasonSakai/VR-AI-Full-Body-Tracking/README.md

 Each camera has an associated browser page running a tensorflow pose detection model (AI that can tell where your body is), and the more cameras at different angles the better.<br>
 Works on any camera if it can be recognized by the browser as a webcam.
 GoPros seem weird, but there are workarounds. <br>
 This program features basic Playspace Mover functionality!
 I need to refine it (and on some systems it only half works?), but it has it and is configurable through the UI.<br>
-Supports up to 12 point tracking (including the headset and hands, meaning 9 additional trackers), though shoulder tracking is... incomplete and may be replaced with a chest tracker
+Supports up to 12 point tracking (including the headset and hands, meaning 9 additional trackers), though shoulder tracking is... incomplete and may be replaced with a chest tracker; and knees are a bit redundant unless the IK is not good enough for you (or there is no IK)

 # Notes
 This program practically requires **at least** two cameras, and requires decent placement.
 Details below.<br>